AzureAD/microsoft-authentication-library-for-js/samples/msal-angular-v2-samples/angular11-b2c-sample/README.md

 # Angular 11 MSAL Angular 2.x B2C Sample

-This developer sample is used to demonstrate how to use MSAL-Angular v2 on Azure AD B2C.
+This developer sample is used to demonstrate how to use `@azure/msal-angular@2` on Azure AD B2C.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.1.